Jim Belich: Political career

+Since his youth Belich had been a supporter of the Labour Party.
+He attributed this to the lack of financial security his parents and other people in the town he grew up in had and thought Labour promised "jobs and a fair go for workers".
 Belich had been approached to stand for mayor in 1977 and 1980, but declined the offers for personal reasons.
 In 1986 Belich, supported by Wellington Central MP Fran Wilde, was chosen as Labour's candidate for mayor over regional councillor Ken Boyden and Wellington Clean Water Campaign convener John Blincoe.
 His main opponent in his election bid was incumbent mayor Ian Lawrence.
 Belich and Lawrence had been friends for nearly twenty years adding a more personal element than normal to an election.
 The two first met in the late-1960s when Lawrence, as a member of the Jaycees, helped organise a fundraising international ball for a UNICEF, which Belich was then president of.
 Both of them agreed to a "peace pact" to fight fair in the election.

 Highlighting an unpopular council sewage scheme, both the Labour Party and the Wellington Clean Water Campaign ran a hostile ad campaign against Lawrence and the Citizens' Association.
 Lawrence responded, stressing that the sewage scheme was a collective decision of the council, not a personal decision of his.
 In the last week of the campaign Labour launched a series of particularly controversial advertisements on Lawrence and the council.
 One newspaper ad showed a toilet on the beach, linking to the clean water campaign to stop raw sewage discharge at Moa Point.
 Lawrence was angered by the attack which reneged on an earlier pact between the two to fight fair.
 Belich professed that he did not intend for any personal offence.
 The hostility of the sewage ads left Lawrence feeling bitter, but did not blame Belich personally for them.